-So that is, I think, probably the bigger risk because that potentially spreads across a wider swath of the life sciences industry, impacting employment and innovation spending in our home State, as well as in firms all over the world.
+So that is, I think, probably the bigger risk because that potentially spreads across a wider swath of the life sciences industry, impacting employment and innovation spending in our home State, as well as in firms all over the world well as in firms all over the world.

-Mrs. Steel.
+Mrs. STEEL.
 Thank you very much.
+I yield back.

-Chairman Buchanan.
+Chairman BUCHANAN.
 Mr. Smucker, Pennsylvania.

-Mr. Smucker.
+Mr. SMUCKER.
 Thank you, Mr. Chairman.

 I would like to thank the chairman for allowing me to participate.
-I am not a member of this subcommittee, but it has fascinating and I think a very important discussion.
+I am not a member of this subcommittee, but it has been fascinating and I think a very important discussion.